Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Results

-To contextualize model performance beyond recall alone, we compare the three supervised classifiers across all evaluation metrics using a radar (spider) plot (Figure \ref{fig:spider}).
+We evaluated three supervised classifiers (RF, XGBoost, and MLP) using the metrics defined in Section~\ref{subsec:metrics}.
+Across repeated outer folds, XGBoost consistently achieved the highest mean recall, followed by RF, with the MLP showing both lower performance and substantially higher variance.
+To contextualize model performance beyond recall alone, we compare the three supervised classifiers across all evaluation metrics using a radar (spider) plot (Figure~\ref{fig:spider}).
 This visualization highlights the trade-offs between sensitivity, precision, and overall discrimination.
 While RF performs competitively on precision and balanced accuracy, XGBoost achieves the most favorable balance across all metrics simultaneously.
 The MLP underperforms consistently, particularly in recall and balanced accuracy, confirming its unsuitability as a baseline in this setting.
 Given these results, XGBoost is adopted as the reference supervised learner for all subsequent AL experiments.